Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise 🐕

 Welsh Terriers are high-energy dogs and require lots of exercise—about an hour per day.
-They love trying out activities and enjoy fun games like playing fetch and tug of war but also need a healthy dose of cardio.
+They love trying out activities and enjoy fun games like playing fetch and tug of war, but they also need a healthy dose of cardio.
 Daily walks are a must (the longer, the better), as well as time to run in an enclosed backyard or park.

 Training 🎾